apigeekdemos/apijam/Labs/Informatica/Lab 1 Use Informatica Extension to retrieve Salesforce Leads/README.md

 # Pre-requisites

 * Admin credentials to the Informatica Integration Cloud - Application Integration
-    * Please get IIC login credentials from Instructor.
+    * Please follow instructions documented in *Setting up you Informatica Cloud Organization* (../Setting up yout Informatica Cloud Organization/README.md)
+* Salesforce Developer Account with ICRT package installed. (only needed for Lab 1)
+    * See instructions in *Setting up you Informatica Cloud Organization* (../Setting up yout Informatica Cloud Organization/README.md)
+* *FetchLeads* service workflow successully published to your IIC Cloud Org
-* Apigee Edge account and Organization provisioned on Apigee Cloud
+* Apigee Edge account and Organization provisioned on Apigee Cloud with *Extensions* enabled
 * Org Admin credentials to the above Apigee Edge Organization
 * [REST Client](https://apigee-rest-client.appspot.com/) on a browser window., or Postman